 How to pick your first programming language (infographic by Udacity)

 Great places to learn new programming skills

-Now that you know which programming skills are most in demand in the Toronto IT job market, it’s time to take the next step.
+Now you know which programming skills are most in demand in the Toronto IT job market.
+Here are some places the take the next step..

 Awesome places to learn to code in Toronto:

 Did I miss any programming skills or training opportunities that you think people should know about?
 Please leave a comment to let me know.

 We’re here to help you hire mobile developers, software engineers and other IT staff

 I’m Tim Collins and I’m here to connect you with the technology specialists you’re looking for.
 You can reach me at 416-364-2300 or email email@example.com